 “I was more thinking of through-and-throughs in non-lethal spots that would take them out of a fight,” I said.
 “I was top of my class in sniper school.
 I can do it.”

 There it was, the reason I didn’t judge anyone in The Kings for what they did.
-All of them were combat vets.
-Like me, they’d all had their humanity stripped away during war.
+Most of them were combat vets.
+Like me, they’d had their humanity stripped away during war.
 They’d gazed into the dark core of human nature and learned what brutal, ugly creatures we really were.
-“Thou shalt not kill” turned into “Actually, it’s okay to kill who we tell you to”.
+“Thou shalt not kill,” turned into, “Actually, it’s okay to kill who we tell you to.”

 Authorized slaughter.
 What a batshit crazy concept.